nus-cs2103/website-base/admin/project-deliverables.md

   * {{ icon_tip }} You can use the [Asciidoc's `include` feature](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/#include-files) to include sections from the developer guide or the user guide in your PPP.
 Follow the example in the [sample](https://nus-{{ module | lower }}-{{ semester | lower }}.github.io/addressbook-level3/team/johndoe.html).

-  * =={{ icon_important_big_red }} It is assumed that all contents in the PPP were written primarily by you.== If any section is written by someone else %%&nbsp;e.g. someone else wrote described the feature in the User Guide but you implemented the feature%%, clearly state that the section was written by someone else %%&nbsp;(e.g. `Start of Extract [from: User Guide] written by Jane Doe`)%%. %%&nbsp;Reason: Your writing skills will be evaluated based on the PPP%%
+  * =={{ icon_important_big_red }} It is assumed that all contents in the PPP were written primarily by you.== If any section is written by someone else %%e.g. someone else wrote described the feature in the User Guide but you implemented the feature%%, clearly state that the section was written by someone else %%(e.g. `Start of Extract [from: User Guide] written by Jane Doe`)%%. %%Reason: Your writing skills will be evaluated based on the PPP%%

 * **Page limit**:
   Content | Limit